spdx/spdx-spec/docs/serializations.md

-When serializing a physical SpdxDocument, any property of the logical element that can be natively represented within the chosen serialization format (e.g., @context prefixes in JSON-LD instead of the namespaceMap) shall utilize these native mechanisms.
+When serializing a physical SpdxDocument, any property of the logical element that can be natively represented within the chosen serialization format (e.g., @context prefixes in JSON-LD instead of the namespaceMap) may utilize these native mechanisms.
 All remaining properties shall be serialized within the SpdxDocument element itself.